Sew a lavender sachet as a beautiful gift idea using this simple step by step guide.

 How to infuse lavender buds with scent:

 I purchased dried French lavender buds at a local shop.
-At the advice of the shop owner, I poured them into a plastic container and added a few drops of both lavender and vanilla oil and closed it up tight.
+At the advice of the shop owner, I poured them into a plastic container and added a few drops of both lavender essential oil and vanilla essential oil and closed it up tight.
 It sat there for a few days, and oh, my! did it ever smell amazing when I opened it up! ( I’ve since read that lavender and vanilla are a natural moth repellent.
 Bonus!)

 Once your lavender buds are smelling amazing, you can move onto the next steps.
 I designed these sachets so that the lavender buds are in a separate bag that can be easily removed.
 That way, extra scent can be worked into the buds as it starts to fade away.

 - Start with a piece of fabric 4 1/2 wide long x 12 inches long (Adjust the length measurement if you only have to hem one end like I did.)